 The overarching aim of the project will be pursued through the following interrelated activities.

-1. Carry out long-term, in-depth fieldwork in collaboration with farmers and activists, covering all stages of self-certification within their broader relations with consumers and authorities.
+1. Carry out long-term, in-depth fieldwork in collaboration with farmers and activists in central Italy.
 Building on a short-term fieldwork related to ‘good practices’ of consumer-producer relations in Italy of a previously ESRC funded interdisciplinary project (“Analyses of Food Supply Chains for Risks and Resilience to Food Fraud/Crime”, ES/M003094/1) this study will shed light on innovative practices that challenge contemporary governance related to practices of standardisation and certification;

 2. Build an internationally relevant innovative theoretical framework for the understanding of food activism.
 The project will be interlinked through its Advisory Board with a European network ‘Anthropology and Social Movements’, comprising 8 -14 active scholar across the continent and over 98 members.
 Linking food activism to a broader concern of how power in societies is organised, this framework will speak to a range of scholars that are part of the network;